 Am sure you would fall in love with his words and photography.
 Also you will know all details like Nishani motte from coorg, best place to stay in Coorg etc.,

 This author has written general guidance about –1.
 Tadiandamol trek 2.
 Bramagiri Trek 3.
 Galibeedu Trek and the best season to travel and trekking in Coorg.
 Wish he had written more about the trekking places in Coorg and added few more pics to narrate the experience.
 Not much you can learn from his article, but it was in my research list, so sharing with the readers here.

 Part II: Homestay and Travel Experiences in Coorg

 Dev, a solo blogger has written about his travel experience in Kabbinakad, Coorg, 30kms from Madikeri.
-I absolutely loved the way he has written about Homestay experience, Coorg nature, birdwatching, trekking and coffee plantation.
+I absolutely loved the way he has written about Homestay experience, Coorg nature, birdwatching, trekking in Coorg and coffee plantation.
 He also has shared some tips for readers who are planning for travel to Kabbinakad, Coorg.
-I personally loved this article, the way the author had a good time, making me want to go Kabbinakad badly.
+I personally loved this article, the way the author had a good time, making me want to go Kabbinakad trek badly.
 Next time, definitely next time.

 Rachel Jones, an American blogger has good experience travelling India and has written a detailed article “ 11 Kick-ass things to do in Coorg” and I absolutely loved reading it.
-During her stay in Coorg, she has tried all the activities from trekking to Tadiandamol to eating in Bylakuppe Tibetian restaurant to exploring coffee plantations to you name it all, she has done it and makes me jealous with all the pics she shared.
+During her stay in Coorg, she has tried all the activities from trekking to Tadiandamol to eating in Bylakuppe Tibetian restaurant to exploring coffee plantations to you name it all, she has done it and makes me feel jealous with all the pics she has shared.
 Make sure to check her article, you nomads.

 Part III: Famous travel bloggers articles on Coorg